OmerfarukPazar/adventofcode/README.md

-Bu repo advent of code 2024 challange için açılmıştır ;)
+Bu repo advent of code 2024 challenge için açılmıştır ;)